Structural Complexities of Matching Mechanisms: Preliminaries

 \begin{definition} The Top Trading Cycles ($\TTC = \TTC_Q(\cdot)$) mechanism is defined with respect to a profile of priority orders $Q = \{Q_h\}_h$.
 The matching is produced by repeating the following until every applicant is matched (or has exhausted her preference list): each remaining (i.e., not-yet-matched) applicant points to her favorite remaining institution, and each remaining institution points to its highest-priority remaining applicant.
 There must be some cycle in this directed graph (as the graph is finite).
 Pick any such cycle and permanently match each applicant in this cycle to the institution to which she is pointing.
 These applicants and institutions do not participate in future iterations. \end{definition}

 $\TTC$ produces a Pareto-optimal matching under the applicants' preferences, i.e. a matching $\mu$ such that no $\mu'\ne\mu$ exists such that $\mu'(d)\succeq_d \mu(d)$ for each $d\in\Appls$.
 Despite the fact that the $\TTC$ procedure does not specify the order in which cycles are matched, the matching produced by $\TTC$ is unique (\autoref{thrm:TTC-order-independent}). \footnote{ $\TTC$ is also commonly studied under a model where each applicant starts out ``owning'' a single institution (a so-called housing market, which is equivalent to each institution having a distinct top-priority applicant in our model).
-Our lower bounds outside of \autoref{sec:protocol-complexity} hold for this model as well. } In certain common market structures, $\TTC$ is the unique Pareto-optimal mechanism that is strategyproof (see below) and satisfied individual rationality (i.e., no applicant is matched below any institution where she has top priority) \cite{Ma94,Sethuraman16}.
+Our lower bounds hold for this alternative model as well (outside of the questions of \autoref{sec:compression-complexity}, which require having $|\Appls|\gg|\Insts|$). } In certain common market structures, $\TTC$ is the unique Pareto-optimal mechanism that is strategyproof (see below) and satisfied individual rationality (i.e., no applicant is matched below any institution where she has top priority) \cite{Ma94,Sethuraman16}.
+Thus, $\TTC$ is the nearly-unique strategyproof (and individually rational) matching mechanism that produces applicant-optimal matchings.

 The second and third mechanisms that we study are the two canonical variants of $\DA$, namely, $\APDA$ and $\IPDA$:

 \begin{definition} Applicant-Proposing Deferred Acceptance ($\APDA = \APDA_Q(\cdot)$) is defined with respect to a profile of priority orders $Q = \{Q_h\}_h$, one for each institution $h$, over applicants.
 The matching is produced by repeating the following until every applicant is matched (or has exhausted her preference list): A currently unmatched applicant is chosen to \emph{propose} to her favorite institution that has not yet \emph{rejected} her.
 The institution then rejects every proposal except for the \emph{top-priority applicant} who has proposed to it thus far.
 Rejected applicants become (currently) unmatched, while that top-priority applicant is tentatively matched to the institution.
 This process continues until no more proposals can be made, at which time the tentative allocations become final.